tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 1. Update the `Content-Security-Policy` response headers to allow some of the application's pages to be embedded in an `iframe`.
 2. Update the `SameSite` settings for the session cookie to allow the cookies to be used by a third-party.

+In this post, I will walk through how I set that up for this project.

 ## `Content-Security-Policy`

 The [`Content-Security-Policy` headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) provide a mechanism for the server to tell the browser what content is safe to load.
-A common use case for this is to indicate which third-party JavaScript is safe to load, blocking the rest and preventing [XSS attacks](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting).
+A common use case for this is to indicate which JavaScript should actually come from the server, blocking the rest and preventing [XSS attacks](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting).

 In this case, we want to specify where it is okay to render our `iframe`.
 For this, we use the [`frame-ancestors`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) directive.
-This is similar to the older [`X-Frame-Option`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) response header.

-The `fame-ancestors` directive expects a list of sources.
-Sources can be hostnames, IP addresses, or URLs, and can include wildcard matchers (`*`).
-There are also a few special case sources, `'none'` which indicates the page is not allowed to be rendered in an `iframe` and `'self'` which allows you to render the content in an `iframe` if the request comes from the same `origin`.
+If you are familiar with the header, [`X-Frame-Option`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) setting `Content-Security-Policy` with the `frame-ancestors` directive is the [recommended replacement](https://www.w3.org/TR/CSP2/#frame-ancestors-and-frame-options) for this header.

+The `fame-ancestors` directive expects a list of sources (e.g., URLs).
 For the purposes of the Connect app I was building, I wanted to allow the `iframe` to be rendered in any cloud instance of Jira.

-For this, I was able to leverage the ability to use wildcard matchers to match any subdomain of `atlassian.new`.
+To work with any cloud instance of Jira, I was able to leverage the ability to use wildcard matchers to match any subdomain of `atlassian.net`.
+The syntax for ths is `https://*.atlassian.net`.

 In addition to allowing the content to be rendered in an `iframe` on any Atlassian subdomain, I also decided to include the `'self'` source.
-This was included to allow for manual testing.
-Depending on your needs and testing strategy, you may be able to remove it.
+This allows `iframe`s to be rendered when the `iframe`'s `src` matches the origin the user is connected to (when the page is requesting `iframe` content from its `self`).
+For now, it is included to allow for manual testing, but, depending on your needs and testing strategy, you may be able to remove it.

 With these two needs in mind, my goal was to end up with a `Content-Security-Policy` header that matched: